vanassap98/ML_ToxiPredict/README.md

 📚 Reference:
 Schür C, et al. (2023). *A benchmark dataset for machine learning in ecotoxicology.* Scientific Data. https://doi.org/10.1038/s41597-023-02612-2

+⚠️ Due to GitHub limitations, the complete raw dataset (t-F2F_mortality.csv) is not included in this repository, as it exceeds the 100 MB file size limit.
+A sample dataset is provided instead in src/data_sample/sample_t-F2F_mortality.csv to ensure reproducibility and structure demonstration.

 ### Objectives